What I study

 “Unjust Detentions: How do Social Movements and the State produce Borders of Belonging and Exclusion?”
 Paper presented at the CINETS Crimmigration conference.
 Baltimore, Oct 7, 2016.

 “Fear in the Shelter: Gender, Illegality, and the Securitization of Women’s Shelters in Canada.”
-Invited paper to be presented at the American Sociological Association conference.
-Regional Spotlight Session on Social Categories, Inequality and the State: A View from Canada to the United States and Beyond.
-Forthcoming, Montreal, August 12-15, 2017.
+Invited paper presented at the American Sociological Association conference.
+Regional Spotlight Session on Social Categories, Inequality and the State: A View from Canada to the United States and Beyond, Montreal, August 12-15, 2017.

 Gendered & Racialized Violence